sync-for-science/qualifier/metrics.md

 by [year](#by-date).

 Notes:
-- This metric will point to the best set of terminology systems to be used when querying the population, and/or highlight terminology mappings that should be adjusted in the source system or through a transformation step in a data pipeline to improve queryability for specific use cases.
+- This metric will give a sense of what terminology systems are in use over time.

 | Resource Type      | Coded Element             |
 |--------------------|---------------------------|